joemar25/Cat-Prj/README.md

     - [x] Incorporate localization features to support regional or future expansion needs.

 13. **Notifications and Alerts**
-    - [ ] Add a dedicated notification page to display updates on document request statuses.
+    - [x] Add a dedicated notification page to display updates on document request statuses.
     - [x] Include a notification button for quick access to recent updates.
-    - [ ] Enable email notifications to inform users of status changes or additional requirements.
-    - [ ] Create an alert system for time-sensitive tasks or deadlines.

 14. **Customizable Workflows**
     - [ ] Allow customization of workflows to accommodate unique office processes (e.g., manual reviews or escalations for special cases).